Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~~
 {: #fig-km-msg title="Key Material Message structure"}

 S ( ): 1 bit.
 Value: {0}
-: This is a fixed-width field that is a remnant from the header of a previous design.
+: This is a fixed-width field that is reserved for future usage.

 Version (V): 3 bits.
 Value: {1}
 : This is a fixed-width field that indicates the SRT version: